Cortlandt, Peekskill, Yorktown

 County Legislator Testa is a lifelong resident of Peekskill who first entered public service as a member of the Peekskill Common Council in 1999 and then served three terms as Mayor.
 Testa became an elected official eager to improve the City in which his family has lived for more than a century and quickly earned a reputation as a strong, independent, nonpartisan voice for fiscal responsibility.

 One of Testa’s most recognizable accomplishments has been his promotion and preservation of local history and historic landmarks.
-During his service as Mayor, Testa brought an unprecedented focus on the City’s rich history, encompassing the Revolutionary War, the Civil War, and its legacy of historic Victorian architecture.
-He continues that focus as President of The Lincoln Society in Peekskill and is presently the President of the Lincoln Depot Museum, which was recognized in 2015 as one of The Best Museum’s in Westchester.
+During his service as Mayor, Testa brought an unprecedented focus on the region’s rich history, encompassing the Revolutionary War, the Civil War, and its legacy of historic Victorian architecture.
+He has served as President of The Lincoln Society in Peekskill and is presently the President of the Lincoln Depot Museum, which was recognized in 2015 as one of The Best Museum’s in Westchester.

 For more information on Legislator Testa visit: www.johngtesta.com